My personal productivity tips – Part 1

 Bender, Futurama 01x09: Hell Is Other Robots

-Have you ever found yourself in a situation when, on the one hand, there is plenty of time to do something, but, on the other hand, you feel so exhausted that even cannot push yourself to work?
-After experiencing this myself lots of times, I came to realizing that time itself is not enough to progress towards your goals.
+Have you ever found yourself in a situation where, on the one hand, there is plenty of time to do something, but on the other hand, you feel so exhausted that you cannot push yourself to work?
+After experiencing this myself many times, I realized that having only time itself is not enough to progress towards your goals.

-To reach your destination, presuming you know it, you must dedicate time for traveling and burn the fuel that powers your "vessel."
-It might sound silly, but you can think of yourself as a droid that recharges at night and wakes up every morning with a fixed number of hours to work, e.g., 8 hours per day, and some fixed amount of energy in its batteries.
-If droid works on a very energy-consuming task for the first few hours, it might find itself run out of energy and unable to perform on other tasks that are left despite still having time to do them.
+To reach your destination, presuming you know it, you must dedicate time to traveling and burn the fuel that powers your “vessel.”
+You can think of yourself as a droid that recharges at night and wakes up every morning with a fixed number of hours to work, e.g., 8 hours per day, and some fixed amount of energy in its batteries.
+If a droid works on a very energy-consuming task for the first few hours, it might run out of energy and be unable to perform other tasks that are left despite still having time to do them.
 It will have to recharge the batteries first and return to work only on the next day.
 The time available for work on the previous day will be just wasted.

 Of course, humans are not droids, and their experience with energy is more complicated than in my example with droid’s batteries.
-Physical, mental and other forms of human energy are consumed differently and have complex connections with each other.
-Consuming some food and drinking water or having a nap can refresh us and provide with new energy to continue our duties.
+Physical, mental and other forms of human energy are consumed differently and have complex connections.
+Consuming food, drinking water, or napping can refresh us and provide us with new energy to continue our duties.
 However, the main idea remains the same: time and energy are not fully convertible.
-You cannot buy more time by spending more energy and you cannot accumulate energy beyond your natural capacity by spending more time recovering.
+You cannot buy more time by spending more energy, and you cannot accumulate energy beyond your natural capacity by spending more time recovering.

 To succeed with your goals, you should plan your activities both from time and energy perspectives.
-If you observe your performance over a while, you might notice that during some hours you feel energized and can work more efficiently, and during some hours your "batteries" are depleted, and you need to recharge them.
-More importantly, you should spend these high-energy hours on your most important tasks.
+If you observe your performance over a while, you might notice that during some hours, you feel energized and can work more efficiently, and during some hours, your “batteries” are depleted, and you need to recharge them.
+You should spend these high-energy hours on your most important tasks.

-Very often, if you feel tired or even worse, completely exhausted, it will be more productive to step back and take a break.
-A short walk, having a snack or taking a nap can help you much more in solving some task then a day-long marathon of hard work.
+Very often, if you feel tired or, even worse, completely exhausted, it will be more productive to step back and take a break.
+A short walk, having a snack or taking a nap can help you solve a task much more than a day-long marathon of hard work.

-If you are interested in how energy works for humans and why managing it can be more critical then managing time, I can definitely recommend reading "The Power of Full Engagement" by Jim Loehr and Tony Schwartz.
-In this book, the authors explore the ideas of energy types, energy cycles in human nature and increasing your energy efficiency supported by multiple examples from business and professional sport.
+If you are interested in how energy works for humans and why managing it can be more critical than managing time, I can definitely recommend reading “The Power of Full Engagement” by Jim Loehr and Tony Schwartz.
+In this book, the authors explore the ideas of energy types, energy cycles in human nature and increasing energy efficiency, supported by multiple examples from business and professional sports.

 Tip 3: Separate execution from planning